mickfuzz/phd4/_posts/thesis_chapters/2025-1-9-Appendices.md

 Table 1.1.
 Learning Dimensions of the 3M Game Making Model

+#### Evolution of the map

+The inspiration is that of Bevan and Petrich's  [-@bevan_learning_2015; -@petrich_it_2013] work to bring a similar learning map to a seemingly chaotic tinkering and making process in museum contexts.

+IS THIS IN LR?

 #### Tensions involving explicit teaching of curricular concepts or not